Eirinintz/Public-library-internship-Sparta/week-02/week-02-report.md

 ```
 python manage.py makemigrations
 ```

+and after

 ```
 python manage.py migrate
 ```

 ✔ New tables will be created in your PostgreSQL database 🗃️.

+⚠️makemigrations and migrate must be executed whenever changes are made to the database schema (models), such as adding, removing, or modifying model fields or models.

 ### 9️⃣ Verify Everything